How to Install WordPress on a Ubuntu 14.04 LTS Cloud Server

 Make sure you set your secure password where it says [insert-password-here]

-grant all privileges on wordpress.* to [email protected] identified by "[insert-password-here]";
+grant all privileges on wordpress.* to wordpressuser@localhost identified by "[insert-password-here]";

 Now that the database is created, we can download the latest version with the following command:

-The latest package will download to the directory that you are currently in, with the file name latest.tar.gz.
+The newest package will download to the directory you are in, with the file name latest.tar.gz.
 We need to decompress the file by running:

 tar -xzvf latest.tar.gz

-Next, we need to copy wp-config-sample.php to wp-config.php which is where it gets its base configuration.
+Next, we need to copy wp-config-sample.php to wp-config.php, where it gets its base configuration.
 To do that, run:

 cp wordpress/wp-config-sample.php wordpress/wp-config.php